 c.
 Request for Deferment

-Gigi has a guide that describes the policies of medical schools on deferred entrance.
-This guide gives a sense of how many deferrals they typically grant and for what reasons.
-In general, deferrals should only be requested for an unexpected life-altering reason.
+In general, deferrals should only be requested for an unexpected life-altering reason, either positive (like getting a Rhodes) or negative (serious illness).
 If you are certain that you do not want to attend medical school next year, it generally makes more sense to hold off on applying, rather than count on being allowed to defer.
 (This also gives you another year's worth of experience to strengthen your application.)

-When you apply through AMCAS, AACOMAS or directly to any school, you should make copies of everything you submit.
-You will want to refer to these in preparation for interviews, and if something happens to get lost in the mail or in the files of the admissions office, you then can forward another copy to a school without delay.
+When you apply through AMCAS, AACOMAS, TMDSAS or directly to any school, you should make copies of everything you submit.
+You will want to refer to these in preparation for interviews, and if something happens to get lost or misfiled in the admissions office, you then can forward another copy to a school without delay.